Laboratory-of-Mol-and-Comp-Genomics/bacmapping/README.md

     - enzyme is a string of the enzyme name, such as "HindIII"

 ### Internal functions
+- getRow(name)
+  - Given the name of a BAC, tries to return the set of restriction maps for that BAC
+    - name is a string containing the common name of a BAC, including library, such as "RP11-168H2"

 - splitAttributesWithMids(Ser,middles)
-  - An internal function required to split the weird way details are given
+  - required to split the weird way details are given

 - getCuts(row)
   - Given a row from the mapping functions, returns all the restriction maps